sven-n/MuMain/README.md

   * MU Helper logic

 ## How to build & run

+It requires the [.NET 8 x86 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.0-windows-x86-installer) to be installed.

 Because of the integrated .NET code, you need to publish the ManagedLibrary first to the debug output folder of the main.exe, so that all required managed DLLs are